Am I eligible to receive benefits?

 How much will I receive?

 This will depend upon the wages earned in your base period.
+An insured worker’s weekly benefit shall be approximately 50% of his average weekly wage.
+The maximum weekly benefit is $326.
 For an estimate, use the Department of Employment and Workforce's Benefits Estimator.

 How long will I receive these benefits?